Jump to:

 - In a shallow bowl or plate mix flour, pinch of salt and pepper.
 Dredge the chicken cutlets and shake off excess.

-- Bring the heat down to medium, place last 1 tbsp or butter and olive oil in pan and saute (about 3 mins) the shallots, garlic, thyme and season with salt and pepper to taste.
+- Bring the heat down to medium, place last 1 tablespoon or butter and olive oil in pan and saute (about 3 mins) the shallots, garlic, thyme and season with salt and pepper to taste.

 - Deglaze the pan with a bit of beer/wine/stock and scrape off brown bits.
 Add chicken stock, bring to simmer and let reduce by half.